-This season Fenton is taking part in 2 championships.
-The British Talent Cup run by Dorna on "The Road To MotoGP" Programme and also the European Talent Cup - which is mainly held in Spain and is very much a stepping stone for the next stage of the CEV Moto3.
+This season Fenton took part in 2 championships.
+The British Talent Cup run by Dorna as part of the "Road To MotoGP" programme and also the European Talent Cup - which is predominantly held in Spain and is very much a stepping stone for the next stage of the CEV Moto3.

-2017 Fenton started his year with a 3rd, 2nd and a 1st at Donniongton Park circuit with the KTMRC 390cc bike.
+Fenton started his year with a 3rd, 2nd and a 1st at Donington Park circuit with the KTMRC 390cc bike.
 This was to be the same throughout the year and it ended with him winning the British Junior KTMRC Cup 390cc class with one race to go.
 Fenton then went back out to Spain at the Jerez Circuit for the World finals where he had a incident in the first race, he was leading and on the last bend on the last lap in the lead he let the front end slid out..
 A very frustrated Fenton was devastated by the crash.
 The Mechanic worked hard and got the bike ready for the second race the following day which saw Fenton take the win and put him into Reserve World Champion 2017.

 Fenton Harrison Seabright had been racing for 2 seasons in Spain.
 In this time he has pushed his way from the bottom of the pack to the top!
 He started his passion for motorbikes at a very early age, naming all the different types and models on TV and in reality.
 With lots of persuasion his mother finally gave in to a cheap Chinese 50cc motorbike.
 But as Fenton grew and got the taste of the speed, his father knew it was not going to end there.